Children

 More health and new perspectives for orphans

-Due to the rapid spread of HIV/AIDS and the resulting high mortality rate, the Counselling and Home Care Section (CAHCS) was founded in the Lubaga Hospital in the capital Kampala.
-Under the leadership of Sister Resty Ndango and her team, care is provided for AIDS orphans from Kampala and the surrounding villages.
-Resty's team tries to place children in familiar surroundings, e.g. with relatives or foster families, after the death of their parents.
-However, the number of orphans is very high and this care is often difficult.
-In order to avoid placement in an orphanage, self-help groups and volunteers from the community, so-called "Guardians", are used.
-These specially trained Guardian Angels take care of orphans and their siblings and assume responsibility for the medical and social care as well as regular school attendance of the children.
-They also provide legal assistance to the children, such as clarifying property rights after the death of their parents.
-In addition, the Resty team offers prevention and education work on the topic of AIDS: Through visits to schools or special behaviour change programmes, children and adolescents are educated about the dangers of AIDS.
+Orphans and children from poor backgrounds are placed in foster families, given social care and educated.
+Their medical care is also provided.
+The aim is for the children to achieve economic and social independence and thus break out of the cycle of poverty.
+The ResChild team endeavors to place children in familiar surroundings after the death of their parents, e.g. with relatives or foster families.
+However, the number of orphans is very high and therefore this care is often difficult.
+In order to avoid placement in an orphanage, self-help groups and volunteers from the community, so-called "guardians", are deployed.
+These specially trained Guardian Angels look after orphans and their siblings and take responsibility for the children's medical and social care and regular school attendance.
+They also provide the children with legal assistance, such as clarifying property rights after the death of their parents.
+The team also offers prevention and education work on the subject of AIDS: Children and young people are educated about the dangers of AIDS through visits to schools or special behavior change programs.

 With the help of the Canchanabury campaign, school fees as well as school books and uniforms, a behaviour change workshop and support for particularly gifted children to attend secondary school can be financed for several hundred orphans and disadvantaged children.